Do you have a U.S. immigrant visa interview? Please note this

 Congratulations!
 Unfortunately, many immigrant visa applicants experience delays in their processes because they do not bring the required documents for the interview.
-You can easily ensure that your visa application is decided (and issued!)
-Quickly by carefully reviewing your visa interview instructions and keeping in mind the common issues below:
+You can easily make sure that your request for visa make up your mind (and get issued!) quickly by carefully reviewing your visa interview instructions and noting the common issues below:

 (Read here: Can I telecommute in the United States with my non-immigrant visa?)